-When a team reaches consensus, it submits a report to the board that outlines the team's analysis and recommendations and asks the board to formally approve the report.
-In most cases, Members approve final documents at a board meeting; however, approval can be granted between board meetings (e.g., via conference call or electronic method).
-Decisions made between board meeting are confirmed at the next board meeting to ensure all decisions are recorded in the context of a board meeting.
+When a team reaches consensus, it submits a report or another deliverable (e.g., summary report, discussion paper, perspectives document, event proceedings) to the board that, in most instances, outline the team's analysis and recommendations and asks the board to formally approve the report.
+Depending on the nature of project work, recommendations are not made but perspectives could be presented to the board for their information.
+In most cases, Members generally approve final documents at a board meeting; however, approval can be granted between board meetings in circumstances when there is a shared interest to release the deliverables promptly.
+Decisions made between board meetings are confirmed at the next board meeting to ensure all decisions are recorded in the context of a board meeting.
 Electronic approvals are typically used when projects are high priority or on an expedited timeline, as described in section 4.0.
-Team members are expected to brief their sectors' director and alternate to ensure they understand the implications of the work and potential recommendations prior to any reports coming to the board for approval.
-From time to time, minor edits to team reports such as wording changes and formatting adjustments may be necessary.
+Team members are expected to brief their sectors' board members to ensure they understand the implications of the work and potential recommendations prior to any reports coming to the board for approval.
+From time to time, minor edits to team reports such as wording changes and formatting adjustments may be necessary after they have been approved by the board.
 Directors, or alternates who are attending in place of their director, may suggest these minor changes at the board meeting.
-If the board reaches consensus to incorporate the suggested minor changes, a revised version of the report will be prepared by staff and it will not be reviewed again by the board.
+If the board reaches consensus to incorporate the suggested minor changes, a revised version of the report will be prepared by staff, and it will not be reviewed again by the board.